jczornik/glacier_backup/README.md

+** WARNING: This is an alpha release - don't use it for essential files.
+Suggestions are welcome! **

 # What is this program for?

 The goal of this project is to provide a simple way to create an incremental backup and upload